jackbsteinberg/std-toast/README.md

 which the standard toast aims to accomplish natively.

 - The component will be accessible by default;
-  native accessibility is is a strong priority for toasts, as they can be difficult to make properly accessible.
+  native accessibility is a strong priority for toasts, as they can be difficult to make properly accessible.

 - Toast implementations are often shaped similarly,